<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Dress up food trays with flowers, parsley, lettuce leaves, or other decorations.

-• Use unusual containers for displaying food or utensils: clear flower vases, wine glasses, mason jars, cake plates.
+• Use unusual containers for displaying food or utensils: clear flower vases, wine glasses, mason jars, and cake plates.
 Varying heights add visual interest.

 • Flowers anywhere always are a nice addition.